Mintbase/Grants-Program/applications/stable-asset.md

 We are going to launch token economics and governance to support the system.

-We are also going to launch multiple Stable Assets on Polkadot and reach DeFi applications for community adoption.
+We are also going to launch multiple Stable Assets on Mintbase and reach DeFi applications for community adoption.

 ## Additional Information :heavy_plus_sign: